memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 ## Conclusion

-In this article, we've learned about devicetree _bindings_ and how they are used by Zephyr's generator script to produce code that can, in turn, be used by the application using Zephyr's devicetree API.
+In this article, we've learned about Devicetree _bindings_ and how they are used by Zephyr's generator script to produce code that can, in turn, be used by the application using Zephyr's Devicetree API.
 We've seen:

-- How devicetree nodes are associated with bindings,
+- How Devicetree nodes are associated with bindings,
 - what macros are generated for all property types,
-- and how to use the generated macros with Zephyr's devicetree API.
+- and how to use the generated macros with Zephyr's Devicetree API.

-We haven't used specific subsystems, such as `gpio`, which add yet another layer of complexity on top of the basic devicetree API.
-There are also other, more advanced concepts in devicetree still that we haven't seen, e.g., _nexus_ nodes.
+We haven't used specific subsystems, such as `gpio`, which add yet another layer of complexity on top of the basic Devicetree API.
+There are also other, more advanced concepts in Devicetree still that we haven't seen, e.g., _nexus_ nodes.

 However, with what you've learned from this and the previous article about _devicetree_ and _bindings_, you should have no problems looking things up in [Zephyr's official documentation](https://docs.zephyrproject.org/latest/build/dts/index.html), without having to follow too many links due to the missing basics.

-> **Note:** The full example application including all the devicetree files that we've seen throughout this article is available in the [`03_devicetree_semantics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/03_devicetree_semantics).
+> **Note:** The full example application including all the Devicetree files that we've seen throughout this article is available in the [`03_devicetree_semantics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/03_devicetree_semantics).